Winter Wonder Deals! ⛄️❄️

 You also need to limit the consumption of refined sugar, alcohol, and caffeine.
 Try to pack your lunch to work instead of buying lunches at work.
 Eat low-fat yoghurt instead of mayonnaise.
 Drink skim milk in place of a regular one.

 Cook in non-stick cookware to reduce the amount of oil in your food.
 Even better, try cooking in vinegar, lemon juice, fruit juice, vegetable stock, or water instead of oil.
-Replace cream with low-fat soymilk or corn-starch or evaporated skim milk or any low-fat yoghurt.
+Replace cream with low-fat soymilk or corn starch or evaporated skim milk or any low-fat yoghurt.
 But remain vigilant while using low-fat products as they may not be what they say always.

 Instead of flavoured yoghurt, put fresh-cut fruits in your normal Greek yoghurt.
 Scrub vegetables instead of peeling them since vegetable skins contain a lot of healthy nutrients.
 Include a bunch of veggies in your sandwich.
 Speaking of sandwiches, switch to nut or avocado spreads in place of cream cheese or butter.

 Eating healthy is not synonymous with eating less.
 A balanced diet requires you to intake food items that are rich in protein, healthy fats, carbohydrates, minerals, and vitamins.
 So, be sure to include them as part of your breakfast, lunch, supper, and dinner.
-Even for snacks, look out for nuts and yoghurts instead of bagels and doughnuts.